Shaping planetary health together

 With our monthly webinar series ‘Planetary Health Dialogues’ we bring together German and international scientists, policy-makers, health sector representatives and civil society actors.
 With the Dialogues we aim to jointly develop ideas for a paradigm shift towards equity, health and well-being within planetary boundaries.

-Watch past Planetary Health Dialogues
+Watch past Planetary Health Dialogues (in English):

 Assessing governance for climate change and health: An exploratory approach